(Institute of Technology, Nirma University)

 ChemE PhD: “Integration of Gel-Electrolyte component in Li-S batteries”

-ChemE MS: “Conductive Membrane Coatings and Carbon Electrodes Modification for Metal-free Quinone-Based Redox Flow Batteries”
+ChemE PhD: “Conductive Membrane Coatings and Carbon Electrodes Modification for Metal-free Quinone-Based Redox Flow Batteries”